mattbal/binary-classifier/README.md

 <br>

 There are three sets of files provided.
-All words in these files are lower case and punctuation has been removed.
+All of the words in these files are lower case and the punctuation has been removed.

 1. The training data:
-   traindata.txt: This is the training data consisting of fortune cookie messages. trainlabels.txt: This file contains the class labels for the training data.
+   traindata.txt: This is the training data consisting of fortune cookie messages.

+   trainlabels.txt: This file contains the class labels for the training data.

 2. The testing data:
-   testdata.txt: This is the testing data consisting of fortune cookie messages. testlabels.txt: This file contains the class labels for the testing data.
+   testdata.txt: This is the testing data consisting of fortune cookie messages.

+   testlabels.txt: This file contains the class labels for the testing data.

 3. A list of stopwords: stoplist.txt